pshivch/beethoven-ai-final-symphony/README.md

 ## 🎵 Inspiration

-Beethoven’s unfinished sketches represent **artistic genius halted by mortality.**
+Beethoven’s unfinished sketches represent **an artistic genius halted by mortality**.
 This project asks: *what if AI could help finish the symphony?*

-It’s not just about generating notes – it’s about:
+It’s not just about generating notes — it’s about:

 - Honoring Beethoven’s spirit through **stylistically authentic AI tools**
 - Creating a **testbed for human–AI co-creation**